European Union to shine light on shadow banking

 “The biggest single difficulty is what they mean by the term, which is rather emotional than precise,” said Graham Bishop, who advises banks on European regulatory policy.

-“German covered bonds are an example of good securitization.
+“German covered bonds are an example of good securitisation.
 They should not be lumped in with the broad definition of shadow banking.”